Prospective Student FAQs

-Vassar is currently 56% women and 44% men, at national average for national liberal arts colleges.
+Vassar is currently 58% women and 42% men, which is at national average for national liberal arts colleges.

 What are your entrance requirements?

 The typical candidate has taken a very challenging curriculum at their high school, taking full advantage of all that their school has to offer.
 We recommend students take four years of the five main academic core subjects: English, Math, Foreign Language, Natural Science and History/Social Science.
 We seriously consider the quality of the senior year program.
 Our typical applicants have an unweighted A- average, are within the top 10%-20% of their class, and have SAT and ACT scores that are within the above ranges (see question #4).
 They have been actively involved in extracurricular activities and have shown leadership and other accomplishments.

 How much do interviews count?
 Are they required?
 How do I schedule one?

 Off-campus interviews are available for first-year applicants.
 These are conducted all over the world by Vassar alumnae/i and are available from November through early March.
-These conversations are non-evaluative and are not required, but they are a great way to learn about Vassar from a different perspective.
+These conversations are evaluative but are not required.
+They are also a great way to learn about Vassar from a different perspective.
 Not having an interview will not affect your admission decision.
 Requests for alumnae/i interviews will not be processed until we receive your application.
 Click here for more information.

 What is the average class size?
 What about the student-to-faculty ratio?